-Medical Malpractice Statute of Limitations in Atlanta, GA
+Medical Malpractice in Atlanta: Statute of Limitation

 In Georgia, patients only have a limited amount of time to file a medical malpractice lawsuit, known as the statute of limitations.
 Once this time period expires, victims of an accident or injury can no longer file a lawsuit to recover compensation for their losses.
 The statute of limitations varies depending on the type of injury suffered.
 In Georgia, the general statute of limitations for a medical malpractice lawsuit is two years; however, there are exceptions that can either extend or shorten a patient’s time limit for filing a lawsuit.